scheduleonce/developer-center/reference/Users/update-a-user.md

 <Callout icon="📘" theme="info">
   Notes On Using This Endpoint

-  * The user will be added with Member role by default if no role is specified
-  * An invitation email will be sent to the user
+  * At least one field must be provided to update
-  * User limits apply based on your account plan (500 for purchased accounts, 30 for trial accounts)
-  * The Account Owner role cannot be assigned through the API
+  * The Account Owner role cannot be assigned or updated through the APIs
 </Callout>

 <br />